lsblakk/pystar/docs/webapp.rst

      >>> polls[0].id
      1

-If you try to search for a poll that does not exist, ''filter'' will give you the empty list.
-The '''get''' method will always return one hit, or raise an exception.
+If you try to search for a poll that does not exist, ``filter`` will give you the empty list.
+The ``'get``' method will always return one hit, or raise an exception.

 .. code-block:: python